 You can always ask a colleague to listen to you during a meeting and to comment afterwards on both content and delivery.
 If somebody asks you to do the same, seek to be constructive in your comments.
 It can be a two-way process.

 Language, media, technology, and, indeed, the world are constantly evolving, and unless interpreters develop with them, they will not be able to keep up with the demands of the profession.

 As you gain more experience, you may become involved in interpreter training.
 Helping others learn to interpret well is a rewarding experience, and can teach you many new things about interpreting, no matter how long you have been doing it, or how well.

 In fact, one important way that AIIC promotes the profession of conference interpreting is by advocating sound training practices and quality standards for training centers.
-In particular, the AIIC Training Committee has developed a ten-point statement of basic quality criteria for professional conference interpreter training programs.
+In particular, the AIIC Training & Professional Development has developed a set of basic quality criteria for professional conference interpreter training programs.
 These quality criteria are substantially reflected in the European Masters in Conference Interpreting curriculum.

 Every few years, the Training Committee evaluates conference interpreter training programs against these quality criteria, and updates its list of conference interpreter training programs, which includes an indication of the extent to which each program complies with AIIC’s quality criteria.

 If you are asked by prospective trainees about professional training in conference interpreting, apart from sharing your own experiences and insights, refer them to the AIIC publication Advice to Students Wishing to Become Conference Interpreters, together with the list of conference interpreter training programs.